 Create and Send a Holiday-Themed Email Series

-Email marketing is by far the best way to let people know about your holiday sales, so rather than sending the same-old boring emails, consider a holiday theme that will tickle the recipients pink and drive them to your store.
+Email marketing is by far the best way to let people know about your holiday sales, so rather than sending the same-old boring emails, consider a holiday theme (or modify your Divi theme) that will tickle the recipients pink and drive them to your store.
 Teasers for upcoming holiday sales are perfect, especially if you choose to interject a little empathy.
 Be sure to create these early and start sending them out about eight weeks before the holidays.

 Holiday sales can be a tremendous portion of your annual revenue if you know how to make the most out of them.
 Your goals involve driving your customers to your site, convincing them to buy your products, and thanking them for their business.
 These 11 tips are some of the best of the best, so the more you incorporate, the better your sales will be.